Rami-Pastrami/VRC_SLT_Docs/README.md

-# VRC_SLT_Docs
+# VrChat Sign Language Transcription Documentation
-Documentation for VRC Sign-Language-Transcripton
+## NOTE: This is just for information on the VRC_SLT project, to actually see the code, go here: [TODO]